Don Marshall (actor): Land of the Giants

 As a result of appearing in Premiere in the episode "Braddock", the actor met Irwin Allen, leading to Marshall gaining his role in Land of the Giants, in which he performed alongside Gary Conway, Don Matheson, Kurt Kasznar, Stefan Arngrim, Deanna Lund, and Heather Young.
 The series, created by Irwin Allen, featured Marshall as a competent African-American in a leading role.
 This was also a first for an African-American male in the 1960s to be featured so prominently in science fiction.
 The only other African-American actors to be in such a position in the 1960s were Nichelle Nichols, known for her role as Lt.
-Uhura in the TV series Star Trek, and Greg Morris as electronics expert Barney Collier in Mission: Impossible.
+Uhura in the TV series Star Trek, and Greg Morris as electronics expert Barney Collier in Mission: Impossible, as well as Bill Cosby in I Spy (1965 TV Series).

 On set, the actors had to perform many of their own stunts, and here Marshall's athleticism was an asset; he credited his previous football, track, and pole vaulting work with enabling him to do many of the stunts required.
 In one of the episodes, "Ghost Town", while diving over a fire, Marshall actually dislocated his shoulder and the next day had to shoot new scenes with his arm in a sling.
 Another episode, "Giants and All That Jazz", which featured former world champion boxer Sugar Ray Robinson as Biff Bowers and Mike Mazurki as Loach, had Marshall teaching Biff Bowers how to play the trumpet.
 This episode, which Marshall called "Beautiful", seems to have been a favorite of his and made him want to act rather than follow or figure out what dialogue to use or say.
 He also claimed that actors had a better time on the set when Irwin Allen was not present; when he was, it was very different and people would get uptight.

 In later years, Marshall wrote a script for a sequel to the series called Escape from a Giant Land.
 He hoped that it would be a big-screen production and would feature as many original cast members as possible.